 For difficult bits, you can use oil and a griddle stone to get rid of it.
 Once finished, scrape off the oil and give the griddle a good clean.
 Then, you can go ahead and re-season your griddle top.

-Here are a few things that can speed up your season peeling:
+Here are a few other things that can speed up your season peeling:

 - Cooking salty foods or cleaning the griddle using salt.